(Effective as of May 2016)

 We take reasonable steps to ensure that Personal Information is reliable for its intended use, accurate, complete, and current.
 We have in place procedures to ensure that Personal Information is kept up to date.
 Accounts may be terminated by you or at your request at any time.

-You have a right to access your Personal Information.
-Access may be subject to a fee of $10 to meet our costs in providing you with details of the information we hold about you, subject to confirmation of identification.
+You have a right to access your Personal Information subject to confirmation of your identity.
+Access may be subject to a fee of US$10 to meet our costs in providing you with details of the information we hold about you, subject to confirmation of identification.

-We will cooperate with European data protection authorities, the US Dept. of Commerce, the US Federal Trade Commission, relevant state or provincial agencies, and law enforcement and judicial authorities in investigating any privacy complaints or suspected violations of privacy laws or Mediaocean’s International Safe Harbor commitments, as well as in rectifying any noncompliant practices.
+We will cooperate with European data protection authorities, the US Dept. of Commerce, the US Federal Trade Commission, the Office of the Australian Information Commissioner, the New Zealand Privacy Commissioner, the Office of the Privacy Commissioner of Canada, relevant state or provincial agencies, and law enforcement and judicial authorities in investigating any privacy complaints or suspected violations of privacy laws or Mediaocean’s privacy commitments, as well as in rectifying any noncompliant practices.
 Employees or contractors who violate the terms of these principles may be subject to disciplinary consequences up to and including termination of employment or termination or non-renewal of contract, in addition to any other legal measures that may be taken by Mediaocean, its clients, or the affected individuals and their representatives.

 - Personal Information is any information about an identified or identifiable individual, regardless of the medium or format in which the information is stored.